Instance-Level Generation for Representation Learning: Method

-\paragraph{Viewpoint variations} All images of a class depict the object under different background and similar viewpoint which only varies because of the padding of the previous step.
+\paragraph{Viewpoint variations} All images of a class depict the object under different backgrounds and similar viewpoints which only varies because of the padding of the previous step.
 We additionally rely on simple random geometric augmentations during training to further modify the object's geometry.
 This process resembles self-supervised learning with instance-discrimination~\citep{odm+23,chen2020simple}, where two positive examples are just two different random augmentations of the same input image.
 Nevertheless, there is an essential difference in our case, that the background and lighting significantly vary.
 Such a factor makes our training setting a unique of its kind.
+We additionally explore synthesizing viewpoints by rendering multiple angles of GDM-generated instances, then applying background generation for each rendered view.
+Details are presented in the supplementary.